rust-lang/rfcs/text/3389-manifest-lint.md

 When running rustc, cargo will transform the lints from `lint = level` to `--level lint` and pass them on the command line before `RUSTFLAGS`, allowing user configuration to override package configuration.
-These flags will be finterprinted so changing them will cause a rebuild.
+These flags will be fingerprinted so changing them will cause a rebuild.

 **Note:** This reserves the lint name `workspace` to allow workspace inheritance.